 Where to Rent a Car in Dublin

 We rented the car from downtown Dublin’s EuropCar location, one of the cheaper car rental companies, on average.
 City center locations can be a great option if you don’t need to pick up your car from the airport.
 You don’t need a car while you’re in Dublin anyway, as it’s generally more hassle than it’s worth.
-Uber is prevalent and cheap, if you’re not already using the service, sign up here and receive $5 credit.
+Uber is prevalent and cheap, if you’re not already using the service, sign up for it.

 So if you’re staying in Dublin, consider picking up a car in the city center on your way out of town, like we did, because if you rent a car from any airport in Ireland there is also a 40 euro ($53 US) surcharge, which is especially steep for just a 1 or 2 day rental.
 The downside with renting from city locations is that they close earlier and open later than airport locations, so check times carefully.
 Additionally, some car rental companies’ city locations are closed Sundays, but EuropCar’s office is open, albeit from just 9am-3pm both Saturday and Sunday.
 If you pick up a car in the center of Dublin, try and avoid rush hour traffic if possible.